The-Marcy-Lab-School/use-effect-use-context-open-project/README.md

 # Open Project: useEffect and useContext

-This project focuses on demonstrating these React skills:
+This project focuses on demonstrating these three React skills:

 1. Creating controlled forms
 2. Using the `useEffect` hook to execute an asynchronous `fetch` from a public API.
 3. Rendering a list of data as a list of components
-4. Using the `createContext` function and the `useContext` hook to manage the global state of your application.

-Think of this as a mini project-week solo-project (but you can certainly collaborate to get it done!).

 ## Features